 Just because you've been charged with unlawfully possessing drugs does not mean you're guilty.
 Perhaps the substances didn't belong to you, there is a valid prescription, or you didn't know you were in possession.
 Nonetheless, contact our office for a free, confidential consultation with an experienced defense attorney.
 We have decades of combined experience fighting drug charges throughout Colorado's courts and will pursue the best possible outcome for you in your case.
 We offer same-day jail visits, competitive fees, and flexible payment plans for those facing drug possession allegations in Westminster, Broomfield, and Boulder.

 If you or someone you know is facing drug possession charges in Colorado, be smart.
-Contact the determined criminal lawyers at O'Malley and Sawyer, LLC at 303-830-0880.
+Contact the determined criminal lawyers at Sawyer Legal Group, LLC at 303-830-0880.
 Don't talk to the police - talk to us.

 Photo by stevepb